atelierbram/blog/content/index.md

     </p>
     <div class="publication-list__item__content">
       <p>
-      <span class="dropcap dropcap--a">A</span>nimating the height of an element with only `CSS` is possible with the `max-height` property, giving the begin value a `max-height` of zero and (_let's say_) the 'hovered' value some high number _“that will always be higher then the real height of the highest animated element”_.
+      <span class="dropcap">A</span>nimating the height of an element with only `CSS` is possible with the `max-height` property, giving the begin value a `max-height` of zero and (_let's say_) the 'hovered' value some high number _“that will always be higher then the real height of the highest animated element”_.
 The outcome of the <span class="truncate">results can vary quite a bit, depending on the differences between all these values: not satisfying in all scenarios.
 An alternative way is using `height: 0` in combination with a set value for `padding-bottom`.</span> <a href="http://atelierbram.github.io/blog/interplay-css-javascript" class="read-more">read rest of article <svg class="shape-icon shape-arrow--broken"><use xlink:href="#arrowBroken"></use></svg></a>
      </p>
     </div>
     </li><li class="publication-list__item">